Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Method

 \section{Method}

 The overall framework of Diff2DGS is depicted in Fig.~\ref{fig:framework}.
 First, we use a diffusion model to remove surgical instruments and inpaint them with the tissue underneath.
-This process utilises surgical instrument segmentation across frames and generates high quality tissue images with spatiotemporal consistency using stable diffusion and temporal attention (Section 2.3).
-Inpainted images are then combined with stereo depth information to initialize a Gaussian point cloud, and tissue deformation is simulated by a Learnable Deformation Model (Section 2.2).
-Subsequently, a 2D Gaussian splatting model is applied to generate a color image and depth map from the perspective of the given camera, which is further refined through optimisation.
+This process utilizes surgical instrument segmentation across frames and generates high-quality tissue images with spatiotemporal consistency using Stable Diffusion and temporal attention (Section~2.3).
+Inpainted images are then combined with stereo depth information to initialize a Gaussian point cloud, and tissue deformation is modeled by the LDM (Section~2.2).
+Subsequently, a 2DGS model is applied to generate a color image and depth map from the perspective of the given camera, which is further refined through optimisation.